Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 - **Shopping Cart Abandonment Analysis:** Identify and address issues that lead to cart abandonment to boost the conversion rate and enhance customer retention.
 - **Customer Lifetime Value Prediction**: Concentrate on high-value customers to maximize revenue, leading to more efficient marketing and improved profit margins.
 - **A/B Testing:** Conduct precise A/B testing to inform better site design and pricing strategy decisions, improving conversion rates and overall revenue.
+- **Passwordless Authentication Experience**: Offer a seamless login process for known users through passwordless authentication, enhancing user convenience and reducing login friction.
+This approach differentiates between known and unknown users, ensuring robust security measures for new users while providing a streamlined experience for returning customers.
+This targeted authentication strategy leads to increased user satisfaction and loyalty, potentially boosting overall engagement and retention rates.

 ## Features​